 What is it?

-Volkswagen is working hard to expand its all-electric ID range of vehicles, and the ID.5 is the latest addition.
+Volkswagen ID.5 Volkswagen is working hard to expand its range of vehicles, and the ID.5 is the latest addition.
 It’s playing up to the on-trend, in-demand character right now thanks to taking an SUV shape and giving it a little coupe-esque flair.